-Julie Fison writes books for children and young adults, plays, short stories and travel articles.
-Her books include the Hazard River adventure series for young adventure lovers and stories in the Choose Your Own Ever After series that let the reader decide how the story goes.
-Her latest work is a play for secondary school students As the Crow Flies.
+Julie’s other work includes books for children and young adults – the Hazard River adventure series for young adventure lovers, stories in the Choose Your Own Ever After series that let the reader decide how the story goes, and a play for secondary school students As the Crow Flies.
 Julie is also a committed traveller and regularly posts tips for midlife adventurers.
 You can find these in Welcome to My World!